Top 10 by 20

 - The percentage of students who graduate will increase annually.

-OBJECTIVE 1: By 2020, all children will have access to high-quality early childhood programs and services.
+OBJECTIVE 1: By 2020, increase the percentage of children participating in high-quality early childhood programs and services supported by the Department.

 OBJECTIVE 2: By 2020, Missouri early childhood program data representing at least 50 % of the children entering kindergarten will be included in the Missouri Comprehensive Data System (MCDS).

-OBJECTIVE 1: By 2020, all preparation programs will be highly effective at preparing teacher candidates as defined by a uniform set of performance data points.
+OBJECTIVE 1: By 2020, all preparation programs will be highly effective at preparing teacher candidates as defined by a uniform set of performance data points demonstrated by:

-- The percent of preparation programs achieving each of the state's performance benchmarks will increase annually as demonstrated through the Annual Performance Report for Educator Preparation Programs (APR-EPP).
+- The proportion of preparation programs achieving each of the state's performance benchmarks will increase annually as demonstrated through the Annual Performance Report for Educator Preparation Programs (APR-EPP).

 OBJECTIVE 2: By 2020, all educators will be effective as defined by a local evaluation process fully aligned to Missouri's Essential Principles of Effective Evaluation.